 Repeated baiting of uncertain oral contraceptives on an inhabited and rugged island across seasons or capturing, vaccinating, and releasing every member of a single gender of the LHI rodent population is unfeasible.
 This lack of data and tools disqualifies the use of fertility control from detailed consideration.

 Each pellet has a Brodificoum concentration of 20 parts per million, 2 ½ times lower than the bait that can be bought in shops.
-There will be a total of 42 tonnes of cereal pellets dispersed during the 2 baiting applications.

 No, we only have approval for two.